 Tourist visas for Zambia

-It’s possible to obtain a single-entry tourist visa for Zambia at the port of entry.
-Those wanting to obtain a multiple-entry visa should apply at a Zambian embassy or consulate before arriving in the country.
+It’s possible to obtain a single-entry or double-entry tourist visa for Zambia at the port of entry.
+Those wanting to obtain a multiple-entry visa should apply online using Zambia's e-Visa system or in person at a Zambian embassy or consulate before arriving in the country.
+Tourist visas allow holders to be in Zambia for up to 90 days within one calendar year.

 Business visas for Zambia

 Foreigners entering Zambia for business purposes are required to have a valid business visa.
-These can be obtained at the point of entry into Zambia.
-Those wishing to travel to Zambia for business purposes are required to produce a letter from their intended business partner in Zambia stating the nature of the intended visit.
+These can be obtained at the point of entry into Zambia and may be asked to produce a letter from their intended business partner in Zambia stating the nature of the intended visit.
 Business visas are usually valid for 30 days and do not qualify a person to work for pay while in the country.

 Foreigners arriving in Zambia for volunteer purposes are required to enter the country on a business visa.